DelphiWorlds/Codex/README.md

 Change history:

+v1.2.2 (December 1st, 2019) - NOTE: This release is for Delphi 10.3.x ONLY

+* Fixed reliability of editor tabs on the left side

 v1.2.1 (October 1st, 2019) - NOTE: This release is for Delphi 10.3.x ONLY

 * Updated Image Assets function to support current image sizes